ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 Let’s investigate the customers who have left (yes).

-Wwe can see that the satisfaction scores are lower for the yes bar (the people who have left).
+We can see that the satisfaction scores are lower for the yes bar (the people who have left).
 Click on the y bar and click on drill down.
 We notice that all of the visualizations change to be relative to customers who left, and that the satisfaction score changes to a lower number, which makes sense.

 ![](ca2media/CA0001.png)